-The Burst mode is not offered anymore, while the FastJitter mode is now offered both in Service and Visitor mode.
+The Fast Jitter mode is now offered both in Service and Visitor mode.

 D.3.4 Calibration Plan

 - Darks taken with the same windowing and readout mode, - Twilight Flats, non-windowed and with the same filters as the science observations are offered, the users only have to excise from them the necessary windows; we compared windowed and non-windowed K_S flats, and found no significant difference (Fig. 22).